ikersojo/02_born2beroot/07_Defense.md

-Introduction
+# Introduction
-Please comply with the following rules:

-- Remain polite, courteous, respectful and constructive throughout the evaluation process.
-The well-being of the community depends on it.

-- Identify with the student or group whose work is evaluated the possible dysfunctions in their project.
-Take the time to discuss and debate the problems that may have been identified.

-- You must consider that there might be some differences in how your peers might have understood the project's instructions and the scope of its functionalities.
-Always keep an open mind and grade them as honestly as possible.
-The pedagogy is useful only and only if the peer-evaluation is done seriously.
-Guidelines
-- Only grade the work that was turned in the Git repository of the evaluated student or group.

-- Double-check that the Git repository belongs to the student(s).
-Ensure that the project is the one expected.
-Also, check that "git clone" is used in an empty folder.

-- Check carefully that no malicious aliases was used to fool you and make you evaluate something that is not the content of the official repository.

-- To avoid any surprises and if applicable, review together any scripts used to facilitate the grading (scripts for testing or automation).

-- If you have not completed the assignment you are going to evaluate, you have to read the entire subject prior to starting the evaluation process.

-- Use the available flags to report an empty repository, a non-functioning program, a Norm error, cheating, and so forth.
-In these cases, the evaluation process ends and the final grade is 0, or -42 in case of cheating.
-However, except for cheating, student are strongly encouraged to review together the work that was turned in, in order to identify any mistakes that shouldn't be repeated in the future.
-Attachments
- subject.pdf
-Preliminaries
-If cheating is suspected, the evaluation stops here.
-Use the "Cheat" flag to report it.
-Take this decision calmly, wisely, and please, use this button with caution.

-Preliminary tests
-- Defense can only happen if the student being evaluated or group is present.
-This way everybody learns by sharing knowledge with each other.
-- If no work has been submitted (or wrong files, wrong directory, or wrong filenames), the grade is 0, and the evaluation process ends.
-- For this project, you have to clone their Git repository on their station.
+- For this project, you have to clone their Git repository on **their station**.
-General instructions
-General instructions
-- During the defense, as soon as you need help to verify a point, the student evaluated must help you.
+## Auxialiary Info
+- encryption key: **passWORD123**
+- root password: **born2beROOT**
+- user (password): **isojo-go** (**born2beROOT**)

+# Mandatory Part
+## Check Delivered work
-- Ensure that the "signature.txt" file is present at the root of the cloned repository.
+[] Ensure that the "signature.txt" file is present at the root of the cloned repository.
-- Check that the signature contained in "signature.txt" is identical to that of the ".vdi" file of the virtual machine to be evaluated.
-A simple "diff" should allow you to compare the two signatures.
-If necessary, ask the student being evaluated where their ".vdi" file is located.
+[] Check that the signature contained in "signature.txt" is identical to that of the ".vdi" file of the virtual machine to be evaluated.
-- As a precaution, you can duplicate the initial virtual machine in order to keep a copy.
+- As a precaution, you can **duplicate** the initial virtual machine in order to keep a copy.
-- Start the virtual machine to be evaluated.
+- Then, start the virtual machine to be evaluated.
-- If something doesn't work as expected or the two signatures differ, the evaluation stops here.
-Mandatory part
-The project consists of creating and configuring a virtual machine following strict rules.
-The student being evaluated will have to help you during the defense.
-Make sure that all of the following points are observed.

-Project overview
+## Project overview
+- During the defense, a script must display information allevery 10 minutes.
+Its operation will be checked in detail later.
 - The student being evaluated should explain to you simply:
-- How a virtual machine works.
+  [] How a virtual machine works.
-- Their choice of operating system.
+  [] Their choice of operating system.
-- The basic differences between CentOS and Debian.
+  [] The basic differences between CentOS and Debian.
-- The purpose of virtual machines.
+  [] The purpose of virtual machines.
-- If the evaluated student chose CentOS: what SELinux and DNF are.
-- If the evaluated student chose Debian: the difference between aptitude and apt, and what APPArmor is.
+  [] The difference between aptitude and apt, and what APPArmor is.

-During the defense, a script must display information all every 10 minutes.
-Its operation will be checked in detail later.
-If the explanations are not clear, the evaluation stops here.
-Simple setup
+## Simple setup
-Remember: Whenever you need help checking something, the student being evaluated should be able to help you.
-- Ensure that the machine does not have a graphical environment at launch.
-A password will be requested before attempting to connect to this machine.
+[] A password (encryption key) will be requested before attempting to connect to this machine.
-Finally, connect with a user with the help of the student being evaluated.
+[] Ensure that the machine does not have a graphical environment at launch.
+[] Login with a user.
 This user must not be root.
-Pay attention to the password chosen, it must follow the rules imposed in the subject.
-- Check that the UFW service is started with the help of the evaluator.
+[] Check that the UFW service is started with the help of the evaluator.
-- Check that the SSH service is started with the help of the evaluator.
+[] Check that the SSH service is started with the help of the evaluator.
-- Check that the chosen operating system is Debian or CentOS with the help of the evaluator.
+[] Check that the chosen operating system is Debian or CentOS with the help of the evaluator.

-If something does not work as expected or is not clearly explained, the evaluation stops here.
-User
+## User

-Remember: Whenever you need help checking something, the student being evaluated should be able to help you.

-The subject requests that a user with the login of the student being evaluated is present on the virtual machine.
-Check that it has been added and that it belongs to the "sudo" and "user42" groups.
+[] Check that the user has been added and that it belongs to the "sudo" and "user42" groups.

-Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.

-First, create a new user.
-Assign it a password of your choice, respecting the subject rules.
-The student being evaluated must now explain to you how they were able to set up the rules requested in the subject on their virtual machine.
+[] Create a new user & assign it a password of your choice, respecting the subject rules.
-Normally there should be one or two modified files.
-If there is any problem, the evaluation stops here.

-- Now that you have a new user, ask the student being evaluated to create a group named "evaluating" in front of you and assign it to this user.
-Finally, check that this user belongs to the "evaluating" group.
+[] Check the locations of the password rules.
+[] Create a group named "evaluating".
+[] Add the new user to the "evaluating" group.

-- Finally, ask the student being evaluated to explain the advantages of this password policy, as well as the advantages and disadvantages of its implementation.
-Of course, answering that it is because the subject asks for it does not count.
+[] Ask the student being evaluated to explain the advantages of this password policy, as well as the advantages and disadvantages of its implementation.

-If something does not work as expected or is not clearly explained, the evaluation stops here.
-Hostname and partitions
-Remember: Whenever you need help checking something, the student being evaluated should be able to help you.

-- Check that the hostname of the machine is correctly formatted as follows: login42 (login of the student being evaluated).
+[] Check that the hostname of the machine is correctly formatted as follows: login42 (login of the student being evaluated).
-- Modify this hostname by replacing the login with yours, then restart the machine.
+[] Modify this hostname by replacing the login with yours, then restart the machine.
-If on restart, the hostname has not been updated, the evaluation stops here.
-- You can now restore the machine to the original hostname.
-- Ask the student being evaluated how to view the partitions for this virtual machine.
-- Compare the output with the example given in the subject.
-Please note: if the student evaluated makes the bonuses, it will be necessary to refer to the bonus example.
+[] Compare partitions for the virtual machine.
+Note: if thestudent evaluated makes the bonuses, it will be necessary to refer to the bonus example.

-This part is an opportunity to discuss the scores!
-The student being evaluated should give you a brief explanation of how LVM works and what it is all about.
+[] Ask for explanation of how LVM works and what it is all about.

-If something does not work as expected or is not clearly explained, the evaluation stops here.
-SUDO
+## SUDO
-Remember: Whenever you need help checking something, the student being evaluated should be able to help you.

-- Check that the "sudo" program is properly installed on the virtual machine.
+[] Check that the "sudo" program is properly installed on the virtual machine.
-- The student being evaluated should now show assigning your new user to the "sudo" group.
+[] The student being evaluated should now show assigning your new user to the "sudo" group.
-- The subject imposes strict rules for sudo.
-The student being evaluated must first explain the value and operation of sudo using examples of their choice.
+[] Ask for explanation on the value and operation of sudo using examples of their choice.
-In a second step, it must show you the implementation of the rules imposed by the subject.
+[] Show the implementation of the rules imposed by the subject.
-- Verify that the "/var/log/sudo/" folder exists and has at least one file.
+[] Verify that the "/var/log/sudo/" folder exists and has at least one file.
 Check the contents of the files in this folder, You should see a history of the commands used with sudo.
 Finally, try to run a command via sudo.
 See if the file (s) in the "/var/log/sudo/" folder have been updated.
 If something does not work as expected or is not clearly explained, the evaluation stops here.